 Tatum is a tiny town located in the state of New Mexico.
 With a population of 682 people and just one neighborhood, Tatum is the 127th largest community in New Mexico.

-Tatum is a blue-collar town, with 47.81% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Tatum, you'll notice that it is more blue-collar than most other communities in America.
+47.81% of Tatum’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Tatum is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Tatum who work in office and administrative support (21.59%), teaching (6.94%), and food service (5.91%).

 The overall crime rate in Tatum is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small town, Tatum doesn't have a public transportation system that people use for their commute.
+Tatum is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Tatum in 2022 was $35,655, which is upper middle income relative to New Mexico and the nation.
 This equates to an annual income of $142,620 for a family of four.
 However, Tatum contains both very wealthy and poor people as well.